larmel/lacc/README.md

 Usage
 -----
 Command line interface is kept similar to GCC and other compilers, using mostly a subset of the same flags and options.
-A custom argument parser is used, and the definition of each option can be found in [src/lacc.c](src/lacc.c#L348).

     -E         Output preprocessed.
     -S         Output GNU style textual x86_64 assembly.
     -c         Output x86_64 ELF object file.
     -dot       Output intermediate representation in dot format.
     -o         Specify output file name.
 If not speficied, default to input file name with suffix changed to '.s', '.o' or '.dot' when compiling with -S, -c or -dot, respectively.
 Otherwise use stdout.
     -std=      Specify C standard, valid options are c89, c99, and c11.
     -I         Add directory to search for included files.
     -w         Disable warnings.
     -g         Generate debug information (DWARF).
-    -O[1-3] Enable optimization.
+    -O{0..3}   Set optimization level.
     -D X[=]    Define macro, optionally with a value.
 For example -DNDEBUG, or -D 'FOO(a)=a*2+1'.
-    -fPIC   Generate position-independent code.
+    -f[no-]PIC Generate position-independent code.
-    -fno-PIC Disable position-independent code generation.
     -v         Print verbose diagnostic information.
 This will dump a lot of internal state during compilation, and can be useful for debugging.
     --help     Print help text.

 Arguments that do not match any option are taken to be input files.
 If no compilation mode is specified, lacc will act as a wrapper for the system linker `/bin/ld`.
 Some common linker flags are supported.

     -Wl,       Specify linker options, separated by commas.
     -L         Add linker include directory.
     -l         Add linker library.
     -shared    Passed to linker as is.
     -rdynamic  Pass -export-dynamic to linker.

 As an example invocation, here is compiling [test/fact.c](test/fact.c) to object code, and then using the system linker to produce the final executable.